khangle880/Devera/README.md

 - [ ] Some how Android is really really laggy
 - - No idea why :<

+- [ ] Sometimes IOS can't query from AWS cloud
+- - Problem: This is bug from AWS Local
+- - Solution: Delete App and Hope they will fix it in the next release

+- [ ] User NetworkImage Avatar get bug when user sudden;y delete and sign up back to AWS
+- - Problem: Duplicate UserID key
+- - Solution: ARGGH i don't know how to use AWS Automatic

 # Some requirement for this project